IDMNYU/DM-UY1133-B_CreativeCodingFA15/syllabus.md

 We will utilize a variety of tools to make this class successful and to create your class projects.

 • [Learning Processing, SECOND EDITION by Daniel Shiffman] (http://learningprocessing.com/) ISBN-13: 978-0123944436 LP
+This book is available for purchase in the NYU bookstore, and will be physically on reserve at the NYU School of Engineering library.
+You can check the status of the book [here](http://library.nyu.edu/).
+This book in it's initial edition is available as an online book via [here](http://bobcat.library.nyu.edu).

 • [Generative Design by Bohnacker, GroB, Laub & Lazzeroni](http://www.generative-gestaltung.de/about) ISBN-13: 978-1616890773 GD
+This book is available for purchase in the NYU bookstore, and will be on reserve at the NYU School of Engineering library.
+You can check the status of the book [here](http://library.nyu.edu/)

 • [Processing] (https://processing.org/download/)